 Sandy Gemmill – Treasurer

-Sandy is Jubilee Scotland’s treasurer, and has been overseeing the finances of the organisation for many years.
-He joined Jubilee Scotland from the very beginning in 2001, when the organisation was established as a continuation of the Jubilee 2000 movement where Sandy was also active.
-This means Sandy has been campaigning for debt justice for over 25 years.
+Sandy is Jubilee Scotland’s Treasurer, and has been overseeing the finances of the organisation for many years.
+Sandy has been campaigning for debt justice for over 25 years.
+He joined Jubilee Scotland at its launch in 2001, when the organisation was established as a continuation of the Jubilee 2000 movement where Sandy was also active.

 Elisabeth is a Parish Minister in the Levenmouth area of Fife.
 She has served as Chair of Jubilee Scotland’s Board of Directors for many years, and continued on as an active board member after stepping down as Chair in 2019.
 Elisabeth took part in the Jubilee2000 movement and was a supporter of Jubilee Scotland from its beginning.
 She has served on The Church of Scotland Board of World Mission and World Mission Council.
 She was a Co-Convener of Kirkcaldy Presbytery’s Church and Society Committee and now serves on Fife Presbytery’s Church and World Forum.